DUGrowth/pm-dashboard/README.md

 Notes
 - The copy-check function validates and normalizes LLM output and enforces hard constraints (character limits, URL preservation, banned/required phrases) even on fallback.
+- Calendar entries now require a date, at least one platform, and an asset type (a “No asset” option is available).
+Choosing Video/Design/Carousel enforces the matching copy fields, and the workflow status automatically marks the work as “Approval required” when approvers are assigned or visual assets are pending.
 - Content guidelines edited in the dashboard sync to the D1-backed `/api/guidelines` endpoint whenever the API client is reachable, with localStorage fallback for offline development.
 - DB SQL statements are wrapped in string literals to avoid TypeScript parse issues.